aryarm/varCA/README.md

 Another important thing to know is that Snakemake will not recreate output that it has already generated, unless you request it.
 If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.
 This can also apply to files that *you* create and provide in place of the files it would have generated.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.

-# Dependencies
-We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipeline.
-Otherwise, you must manually install the dependencies listed in the [env files](envs).

-Although currently untested, we also provide the option of executing the pipeline in a Docker container using [`singularity`](https://sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps).
-Just provide Snakemake with the `--use-conda --use-singularity` flags when you execute it.

 # Files and Directories